martinthomson/i-d-template/doc/LINTING.md

 Note that for things like python, the location that the file is installed to might not be on the path, so you will need to ensure that you modify the path when running in CI.

-The best way to do this is to ensure that the binary is identified when running `make`.
+One way to do this is to ensure that the binary is identified when running `make`.
 Modifying `.github/workflows/*.yml` or `.circleci/config.yml` to include additional arguments to make should do this:

 ```yaml
     - name: "Build Drafts"